gatsbyjs/gatsby/docs/docs/how-to/testing/visual-testing-with-storybook.md

 ## TypeScript Support

-The Storybook v6 has [out-of-the-box support for TypeScript](https://storybook.js.org/docs/react/configure/typescript).
+Storybook v6 has [out-of-the-box support for TypeScript](https://storybook.js.org/docs/react/configure/typescript).
 Your components and stories can be authored with the `.tsx` extension.

 ## Writing stories